marquesm91/react-readable/README.md

 * `uuid` found [here](https://github.com/kelektiv/node-uuid) and used to set Unique IDs.
 * `antd` found [here](https://github.com/ant-design/ant-design) and used to ease and create the best UX/UI possible.

-The application consumes **ReadableAPI** provided earlier from the starter kit Github [repo](https://github.com/udacity/reactnd-project-readable-starter).
+The application consumes **Readable API** provided earlier from the starter kit Github [repo](https://github.com/udacity/reactnd-project-readable-starter).

 ## What you can do